History of Currency

 The Settlement

 With the earliest European settlers, British currency was used for money transactions.
-An extract from Belizean Archives tells the story that the earliest law passed about currency dates to the 19 June 1784, when the Jamaica currency was established as legal tender.
+An extract from Belizean Archives tells the story that the earliest law passed about currency dates to 19 June 1784, when the Jamaica currency was established as legal tender.
 This law was enforced for sixty years.
-In 1849, the copper coin of the United Kingdom was declared legal tender, and in 1853, the Superintendent of the colony, Sir Philip Wodehouse proclaimed that United States dollars could be accepted.
+In 1849, the copper coin of the United Kingdom was declared legal tender, and in 1853, the Superintendent of the colony, Sir Philip Wodehouse, proclaimed that United States dollars could be accepted.
 At that time, Spanish, Mexican, and Colombian currency were in circulation.
 The currency continued in this manner until it changed in 1884, when the notes and dollar systems were consolidated.
 It is reported that this change of currency set off a riot in December of 1884.

 Late 1800s - Early 1900s